alexksikes/fSphinx/tutorial/README.md

 Setting up the Facets
 ---------------------

 Every facet in fSphinx must be declared as an attribute either single or multi-valued.
-For the director facet ./config/indexer.conf you must have the following lines:
+The file "./config/indexer.conf" holds Sphinx indexing configurations.
+For the director facet, this file must have the following lines:

     # needed to create the director facet
     sql_attr_multi = \
         uint director_attr from query; \
         select imdb_id, imdb_director_id from directors

-Additionaly every facet (except facets with numerical term values) must have a coresponding MySQL table which maps ids to terms.
+Additionally every facet (except facets with numerical value terms) must have a corresponding MySQL table which maps ids to terms.
 Let's have a look at the director_terms table:

     select * from director_terms limit 5;
     +----+------------------+